DeepScan – GDPR

 - If I search for a customer’s name “Harald”, will only a selection of tables/fields with the right attributes be searched?

 Yes, the right tables and fields for this name attribute are stored in our GDPR metadata repository.

 - If there are Z_ solutions developed and there are Z_ data tables/fields created, will we know if they are related to “name”?
 What if the developer has given very strange names?

 Our deep scan search scripts pick the data elements / fields with the nearest description as well.
 If the custom data elements/ fields are absolutely misnamed, then we have a gap of course.

 - In some cases, the users can write a name or a social security number in a field that is not designed for that information.
 Like if you write the social security number in a fee-text field.
 Does our current search cover this?
 If we search for my number will it be discovered in fields not classified as SSN-fields?

 No. Then we should go to a more sophisticated unstructured search.
 That's a different line of solution that’s typically un-available for non-hana based SAP systems.

 - As a result of the above question – If the answer is no today: Could this be some kind of "extended" search?

 Yes, but the complexity raises, but doable on a consulting mode.
 Out of the box, SAP doesn't offer the capability for unstructured search, we will then need to use database specific mechanisms or trex for non-hana databases.

 We could take a repository of free text fields and run the extended search on those fields only.
-However, it is highly unlikely this kind of information are in an enterprise system.
-We either use text analysis with opensource solutions like elastic, or if the customer is on HANA already, use the HANA native text analysis functions.
+However, it is highly unlikely this kind of information is in an enterprise system.
+We either use text analysis with open source solutions like elastic, or if the customer is on HANA already, use the HANA native text analysis functions.
 However, this shall fall presently beyond the purview of the tool based on structured data.